US STOCKS-Wall St tumbles on global slowdown concern; Disney slumps

 Disney slumped 6 percent to $100.02 and Time Warner fell 5 percent to $73.90, leading a rout in media stocks after a Bernstein downgrade that cited a massive structural upheaval in the industry.

-Disney shares have fallen 17.8 percent since the company reported earnings earlier this month.
+Disney shares have fallen 17.8 percent since reporting earnings earlier this month.

-Apple fell 2.1 percent to $112.65 after a Gartner report said China smartphone sales fell in the second quarter for the first time ever on a quarterly basis.
+Apple fell 2.1 percent to $112.65 after a Gartner report said China smartphone sales fell for the first time ever on a quarterly basis in the second quarter.
 Apple counts China as a key growth market.

 One bright spot in tech stocks was NetApp, up 3.4 percent to $30.78 after the data storage equipment maker's results beat expectations.

-The S&P 500 had four new 52-week highs and 40 new lows; the Nasdaq Composite had 16 new highs and 208 new lows.
+The S&P 500 posted 4 new 52-week highs and 40 new lows; the Nasdaq Composite recorded 16 new highs and 208 new lows.

-About 8 billion shares changed hands on U.S. exchanges, above the 6.7 billion daily average so far this month, according to BATS Global Markets data.
-(Reporting by Rodrigo Campos, additional reporting by Caroline Valetkevitch; Editing by Nick Zieminski and Steve Orlofsky)
+About 7.9 billion shares changed hands on U.S. exchanges, above the 6.7 billion daily average so far this month according to BATS Global Markets data.
+(Reporting by Rodrigo Campos; Editing by Nick Zieminski)

 * Indexes up: Dow 0.36 pct, S&P 0.34 pct, Nasdaq 0.3 pct (Updates to late afternoon)